Grill, Interrupted: Plot

-Meanwhile, Andy (Adam Devine) wants to talk to Haley (Sarah Hyland) about his feelings, since it is the first time he will see her after the events of "Closet?
-You'll Love It!", where Haley told him that he has a shot with her while she thought he was sleeping.
-Andy is nervous and Haley appearing with her new boyfriend Will (Nick Ballard) does not help the situation.
-A series of mishaps leaves Andy and Haley in bed together and, later, Haley removing her clothes due to a drink spillage, but Will does not suspect Andy, nor feeling threatened by him.
-When Haley leaves the room, Will asks Andy to help him come up with a message for a card for Haley, but once Will leaves Haley struggles to read the handwriting.
-She asks Andy to read it to her and gets frustrated about how clingy Will is already after only two weeks of dating.
-Haley kisses Andy on the cheek and heads downstairs, leaving him both disappointed and hopeful.
+Andy (Adam Devine) wants to talk to Haley (Sarah Hyland) about the romantic feelings she expressed to him in "Closet?
+You'll Love It!", when he was in the hospital, which he heard on account of faking being asleep, but the situation is complicated by the presence of Haley’s new boyfriend Will (Nick Ballard).
+It is further complicated by a series of mishaps that leaves Andy and Haley in bed together and later, by a spilled drink that leaves Haley wearing only Andy’s shirt.
+However, Will never suspects that there is anything amiss between Andy and Haley, nor does he feel threatened by Andy, and actually asks him to help in composing a message for a card for Haley.
+However, once Will leaves, Haley struggles to read his handwriting.
+She asks Andy to read it to her and gets frustrated about how excessively attached to her Will is, after only two weeks of dating.
+Haley kisses Andy on the cheek before joining her family, leaving him both disappointed and hopeful.

-Alex (Ariel Winter) finds out she has been accepted into Caltech, but she is acting strange after her parents' reaction.
-Claire blames herself for never praising Alex's achievements because she expects them from her, and begins to overtly praise Alex in front of the whole family, leaving Alex embarrassed and irritated.
+Alex (Ariel Winter) finds out she has been accepted into Caltech, but her blasé attitude about this leads Claire to blame herself for not sufficiently praising Alex’s achievements because she has come to expect them from her.
+She resorts to overtly praising Alex in front of others, but this leaves Alex embarrassed and irritated.
 Jay later finds her with a bottle of tequila, the placebo bottle that Gloria swapped out earlier with water, in his new car in the garage.
 When confronted, Jay explains the bottle of water in the tequila bottle, commenting that drinking will not help her with her problems.
 Alex expresses worry about being the least intelligent person at her new college and talks about how scared she is.
-Jay reassures her that she will do great at college and drives her out of the garage into the yard in front of the bickering family.
-He tells her that the family needs a leader and one day he will not be around to do it anymore, implying that in the future she will be the one to keep the family in check because she is the only one who can do it.
+Jay reassures her that she will do great at college, and pointing to the bickering among the others, he says that one day when he is gone, she will be the leader that the family will need.